IJfromfairytopia/IJfromfairytopia/README.md

 # Hi there 👋

-# Self-Introduction
+# Self-Introduction 🎀

-🎀I’m Inzhu, a behavioral science student currently studying at Hokkaido University, I focus on topics like cultural psychology, learning processes, and human cognition.
+I’m Inzhu, a behavioral science student currently studying at Hokkaido University, I focus on topics like cultural psychology, learning processes, and human cognition.

 With an international background and experience living in several countries, I’m especially drawn to cross-cultural research and how behavioral patterns differ across societies.